 52 Pages.
 This book contains a spectacular collection of imaginative and elegant projects constructed from various sizes and styles of ribbons.
 Printed in full color, these pages are a sylish reminder of the fabulous Flapper era.
 Projects include simple items such as decorations for shoes or millinery, garters, lovely head decorations, slippers, a brasssiere, and various other lingerie items.
 Other items include doll's dresses, pillows, lamp shades, lovely flowers, purses, hats and much more.
 This book is a must-own - not only are the projects imaginative, they are also like nothing seen today and so easy to make!

 36 Pages.
 This book contains a spectacular collection of imaginative and elegant projects constructed from various sizes and styles of ribbons.
 Printed in full color, these pages are a sylish reminder of the fabulous Flapper era.
 Projects include simple items such as decorations for shoes or millinery, garters, lovely head decorations, slippers, a brasssiere, and various other lingerie items.
 Other items include doll's dresses, pillows, lamp shades, lovely flowers, purses, hats and much more.
-This book is a must-own - not only are the projects imaginative, they are also like nothing seen today and so easy to make!
+This book is a must-own -book, not only are the projects imaginative, they are also like nothing seen today and so easy to make!

 151 Pages.
 A good vintage hatmaking and millinery book can be hard to find at times.
 Even harder to find are books that discuss the proper tools and techniques used in making and restoring men's hats.
 This book is a rare find indeed!
 It includes instructions and techniques used in making, cleaning and restoring men's hats and many images of the rare tools used in the process.